andrew-m-stambaugh/Portfolio/README.md

 Each project title will contain a link to the public repository.

+## Data Science and Machine Learning Projects

-## Heart Disease Prediction: EDA, Machine Learning Models, and AWS Implementation
+# Heart Disease Prediction: EDA, Machine Learning Models, and AWS Implementation

 ##